dynaconf/dynaconf/docs/configuration.md

 ### **loaders**

-The list of loaders Dynaconf will trigger after its core loaders, this list is useful to include [custom loaders](/advanced/#custom loaders) and also to control the loading of env vars as the last step.
+The list of loaders dynaconf will trigger after its core loaders, this list is useful to include [custom loaders](/advanced/#custom loaders) and also to control the loading of env vars as the last step.

 !!! warning